-The sixth series comes in what seems like a million different skews depending on what you’re looking for in a Garmin watch.
+The sixth edition comes in what seems like a million different editions depending on what you’re looking for in a watch.
 It starts with the standard Fenix 6 model, which is the one being reviewed in this article and for comparison’s sake, has a 47mm case.

 Finally, there’s a super top-spec version of the 6X called the Pro Solar and this boasts a super light all-titanium body along with solar panels around the watch face's rim that give an extra boost in battery life.